myinnos/Kotlin-Example/README.md

 	Select a Java file > Hit Ctrl+Shift+A > “convert to kotlin” Hit enter

-Take a look [here](https://kotlinlang.org/docs/tutorials/kotlin-android.html "Kotlin Tutorial - Android") for screenshorts and breif explanation.
+Take a look [here](https://kotlinlang.org/docs/tutorials/kotlin-android.html "Kotlin Tutorial - Android") for screenshots and brief explanation.

 ##### Android UI With Anko
 [Anko](https://github.com/Kotlin/anko "Anko") is a library made in Kotlin that is a great utility for Android development.
 It consists of DSL wrappers and other nice extensions that make development easier.
 The prime value of Anko is that it allows you to embed UI layouts inside your source code, which makes it type-safe and allows programmatic transformation.